So many people loved these, that with graduation approaching soon, I am reposting this fun and easy grad party treat. Enjoy!!

 - Pop them in the fridge

-- In ~ 2-3 minutes, pull out the candy cup mold, stick the lollipop stick into the center of the cup, and put back into the fridge.
+- In ~ 2-3 minutes (BEFORE they are hard but when they are thick) pull out the candy cup mold, stick the lollipop stick into the center of the cup, and put back into the fridge.
 Hopefully, they are solid enough by then to hold the stick up, but not be too hard and crumble.
 This will take a little experimenting with your fridge temps.

 - Once hardened, pop everything out of the molds and onto a tray.